-Peter H. Blum was elected Non-Executive Chairman of our Board on July 8, 2004.
+Peter H. Blum has been a member of our Board since July 2000 and was elected Non-Executive Chairman of our Board on July 8, 2004.
 Mr. Blum is Co-Chief Executive Officer and Co-President of Ladenburg Thalmann & Co., Inc., an investment banking firm, where he has been employed since 2004.
 Prior to 2004, Mr. Blum was a senior investment banker with various Wall Street firms.
-Mr. Blum started his career with Arthur Young & Co. as a Certified Public Accountant and received a Bachelor of Business Administration degree from the University of Wisconsin-Madison.
+Mr. Blum started his career with Arthur Young & Co. as a Certified Public Accountant and received a Bachelor of Business Administration degree from the University of Wisconsin- Madison.
 Mr. Blum has over 30 years of experience as an investment banker in the energy industry during which time he provided consultation and advice to a variety of companies.
 He also has extensive experience in financial and capital markets.
 Our Board believes that Mr. Blum's experience supports its efforts in overseeing and advising on corporate strategy and financial matters, enabling him to effectively serve as a director.

 Robert P. Capps has been a member of our Board since July 2004.
 In June 2006, Mr. Capps was appointed as our Executive Vice President and Chief Financial Officer.
 From July 1999 until May 2006, he was the Executive Vice President and Chief Financial Officer of TeraForce Technology Corporation, a publicly-held provider of defense electronics products.
 From 1996 to 1999, Mr. Capps was Executive Vice President and Chief Financial Officer of Dynamex, Inc., a NASDAQ-listed supplier of same-day transportation services.
 Prior to his employment with Dynamex, Mr. Capps was Executive Vice President and Chief Financial Officer of Hadson Corporation, a New York Stock Exchange-listed energy company.
-Mr. Capps is a Certified Public Accountant and was formerly with Arthur Young & Co.
+Mr. Capps was formerly with Arthur Young & Co.
 Mr. Capps holds a Bachelor of Accountancy degree from the University of Oklahoma.
 Mr. Capps has over 35 years of financial experience, including more than 20 years as chief financial officer for public companies, including ours.
 Our Board believes that Mr. Capps' experience allows him to offer valuable perspectives on our corporate planning, budgeting, and financial reporting, thereby enabling him to effectively serve as a director.
-In January 2015 and in connection with Mr. Mitcham's leave of absence, Mr. Capps was named to the additional position of Interim Co-Chief Operating Officer.
+In September 2015, Mr. Capps was named to the additional position of Co- Chief Executive Officer.

-R. Dean Lewis retired in 2011 as Professor of Marketing at Sam Houston State University.
-From June 2008 until his retirement, Dr. Lewis served as the Vice President of Finance and Administration at Sam Houston State University.
+R. Dean Lewis retired in 2011 as Professor of Marketing at Sam Houston State University, a position he held since June 2008.
 From October 1995 to June 2008, he was the Dean of the Business School at Sam Houston State University.
 From 1987 to October 1995, Dr. Lewis was the Associate Dean and Professor of Marketing at Sam Houston State University.
 Prior to 1987, Dr. Lewis held a number of executive positions in the banking and finance industries.
 Dr. Lewis brings to our Board not only broad business experience and management expertise, but also a unique perspective gained from serving in various positions at a state university.
 Our Board believes that this experience enables Dr. Lewis to effectively serve as a director.